-Yellowstone River discharge was nearing 30,000 cubic feet per second (CFS) by May 2, 2018 (USGS station #06329500 Sidney, MT) when Paddlefish were first observed at Intake FAS and discharge continued to increase exceeding 40,000 CFS for the season opener.
-Discharge during the 2018 Paddlefish season was very similar to what was observed in 2017 until May 19th after which discharge continued to increase exceeding 50,000 CFS by Memorial Day weekend.
-Discharge peaked on June 2nd at 79,900 CFS and stayed above 50,000 CFS for the rest of the season (Figure 1).
-Rate of harvest was about a quarter of that observed in 2017 and lasted for 15 full days of harvest with an in-season closure at Intake FAS at 9pm on June 8th.
-Catch-and-release fishing for Paddlefish was allowed for 10 additional days at Intake FAS, ending June 18th.
-The Yellowstone/Sakakawea telephone creel estimated total harvest at 890 Paddlefish for 2018 (Skaar and Selby 2018, Appendix A).
+Yellowstone River discharge was approaching 20,000 cubic feet per second (CFS) by May 17, 2019 (USGS station #06329500 Sidney, MT) when Paddlefish were first observed at Intake FAS and discharge continued to increase exceeding 50,000 CFS on June 11, 2019 (Figure 1).
+Rate of harvest was about 65 Paddlefish per day with 11 full days of harvest fishing before the harvest season was closed at both Intake and river side at 9pm on June 1st.
+Catch-and-release fishing for Paddlefish was allowed for 10 additional days at Intake FAS, ending June 11th.
+The Yellowstone/Sakakawea telephone creel estimated total harvest at 758 Paddlefish for 2019 (Skaar and Selby 2019, Appendix A).

 Harvest has been kept under the harvest cap 9 of the last ten years.
-An estimated 2,257 anglers participated in the 2018 Paddlefish season on the Lower Missouri and Yellowstone Rivers, generating 4,806 harvest fishing angler days and 1,175 catch-and-release fishing angler days (Table 1).
+An estimated 2,035 anglers participated in the 2019 Paddlefish season on the Lower Missouri and Yellowstone Rivers, generating 3,482 harvest fishing angler days and 1,423 catch-and-release fishing angler days (Table 1).
 Phone creel results indicate that staying under the harvest cap and increasing catch-and-release opportunity has been successful, but regulations have not increased the average number of harvest days per season (Figure 2).
-An estimated 88.3% of fish harvested were cleaned by the Glendive Chamber of Commerce in 2018 (Table 1).
-Phone surveys have estimated 80-88% of the annual harvest over the period 2008-2018, mean 84.4% has come through the Chamber of Commerce fish cleaning station at Intake (Table 1).
+An estimated 92.4% of fish harvested were cleaned by the Glendive Chamber of Commerce in 2019 (Table 1).
+Phone surveys have estimated that 81-92% of the annual harvest has come through the Chamber of Commerce fish cleaning station at Intake over the period 2008-2019 (Table 1).

 A special phone creel survey was completed in 2012 and numerical results as well as angler comments can be found in the 2012 report (Bollman 2012).
 The survey found 89% of Paddlefish anglers surveyed are satisfied with the current season structure.
 Anglers surveyed liked having the option to catch-and-release in addition to, but not in place of a harvest opportunity and would not be in favor of a lottery style draw for Paddlefish tags.
 The survey results also indicate anglers would support mandatory reporting of harvest if it provided more efficient population management.
 Mandatory reporting became a requirement for harvested Paddlefish in 2016.
-In the 2016 phone survey, several questions were used to gauge the use and importance of gaffs for Paddlefish harvest.
+In the 2016 phone survey several questions were used to gauge the use and importance of gaffs for Paddlefish harvest.
 The intent was to determine if eliminating gaffs (i.e. eliminating the risk of incidental gaffing of Pallid Sturgeon) could be done without infringing on the opportunity of Paddlefish anglers.
 Thousands of Paddlefish are landed during catch and release fishing annually without the use of gaffs (Table 1).
 The 2016 phone survey indicated that 60% of Paddlefish anglers use a gaff while harvest fishing and believe their harvest ability would be reduced if gaffs were eliminated.
 While catch-and-release fishing suggests gaffs are not necessary to land Paddlefish the 2016 phone creel results strongly demonstrate that the opportunity to use a gaff is important to harvest anglers.
 Since the risk of incidental gaffing is quite low at this time, the benefit of eliminating the use of gaffs is outweighed by the cost to angler opportunity.